tschettervictor/truenas-iocage-guacamole/README.md

 * JAIL_NAME: The name of the jail, defaults to "nextcloud"
 * DB_PATH.
 This is the path to your database files.
 It defaults to POOL_PATH/guacamole/db
-* CONFIG_PATH.
-This is the path to  password files for the database. ( needed for reinstall) It  defaults to POOL_PATH/guacamole/config
 * INTERFACE: The network interface to use for the jail.
 Defaults to `vnet0`.
 * JAIL_INTERFACES: Defaults to `vnet0:bridge0`, but you can use this option to select a different network bridge if desired.
 This is an advanced option; you're on your own here.
 * VNET: Whether to use the iocage virtual network stack.
 Defaults to `on`.